carlosrodlop/carlosrodlop-docs/cloudbees/CBCI-Admin.md

     - It can be integrated with [Cluster Operation to take a backup](https://docs.cloudbees.com/docs/admin-resources/latest/backup-restore/backup-cluster) for every controller connected to the controller.
 - Operate remotely with Jenkins
   - API REST
-    - 🔒 [CloudBees Request Filter Plugin](https://docs.cloudbees.com/docs/cloudbees-ci-kb/latest/client-and-managed-masters/how-do-i-use-the-cloudbees-request-filter-plugin) can block any specifict API endpoint request that has been identified like potential damage for the performance or security instance.
+    - 🔒 [CloudBees Request Filter Plugin](https://docs.cloudbees.com/docs/cloudbees-ci-kb/latest/client-and-managed-masters/how-do-i-use-the-cloudbees-request-filter-plugin) can block any specific API endpoint request that has been identified like potential damage to the performance or security instance.
-    - New API Endpoints are adding for [Casc](https://docs.cloudbees.com/docs/cloudbees-ci-api/latest/bundle-management-api) and [RBAC](https://docs.cloudbees.com/docs/cloudbees-ci-api/latest/rbac-api)
+    - New API Endpoints are added for [Casc](https://docs.cloudbees.com/docs/cloudbees-ci-api/latest/bundle-management-api) and [RBAC](https://docs.cloudbees.com/docs/cloudbees-ci-api/latest/rbac-api)

 ### CloudBees CI: Support 🏥